-- a) All subsidiaries as per note 2 to the audited consolidated financial statements are consolidated on a line by line basis in accordance with International Financial Reporting Standards (IFRS).
-Non-controlling interest arising on consolidation is incorporated under respective tiers of capital as per CBB rules (Subject to Basel III transitional rules); - b) Investments in associates as reported under note 10 to the audited consolidated financial statements are treated as "Significant Investment in financial entities".
-They are risk weighted/deducted from Capital as per CBB Basel III guidelines (subject to CBB and Basel III transitional rules); - c) Goodwill and Intangibles (subject to transitional rules) are deducted from Tier 1 capital; - d) Subordinated term debt, as reported under liabilities in the consolidated balance sheet, are reported as part of Tier 2 capital, subject to maximum thresholds and adjusted for remaining life; - e) Expected credit losses (Stages 1 and 2) (subject to transitional rules) to the extent of maximum threshold of 1.25% of Credit Risk Weighted Assets are included under Tier 2 capital. - f) In accordance with Basel committee guidelines, CBB approved the phasing of impact of adoption of IFRS9 on 1 January 2018 over a period of 2 years equally.
-Accordingly, US\$ 124.8 million (50% of the ECL charge of US\$249.5 million), has been added back to the CET1 tier of the regulatory capital for the computation of capital ratios.
-Impact of this relief on AUB's group capital adequacy ratio is circa +0.40%.
+a) All subsidiaries as per note 2.3 to the audited consolidated financial statements are consolidated on a line by line basis in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting Standards Board (IASB).
+Non-controlling interest arising on consolidation is incorporated under respective tiers of capital as per CBB rules.
+The Group has an equity investment in insurance subsidiary, Al Hilal Life B.S.C.(c), which is deducted from regulatory capital as per the CBB rules.

+b) Investments in associates as reported under note 9 to the audited consolidated financial statements are treated as "Significant Investment in Financial Entities".
+They are risk weighted/deducted from Capital as per the CBB Basel III guidelines;

+c) Goodwill and Intangibles are deducted from Tier 1 capital;

+d) Subordinated term debt, as reported under liabilities in the consolidated balance sheet, are reported as part of Tier 2 capital, subject to maximum thresholds and adjusted for remaining life; and e) Expected credit losses (Stages 1 and 2) to the extent of maximum threshold of 1.25% of Credit Risk Weighted Assets are included under Tier 2 capital.